-When training for a marathon or 5K, we have a tendency to think about how to run longer and further.
-But the best way to train for strength and stamina is with quality runs, says Brian Soo, a physical therapist at Kaiser Permanente San Francisco.
+When training for a race like the Kaiser Permanente Half Marathon, 10K and 5K, we have a tendency to think about how to run longer and further.
+But the best way to train for strength and stamina is with specific techniques that have been developed by runners and running coaches for maximum effectiveness.

 Here are five types of runs you may have heard or read about, and why you might want to incorporate these types of training into your routine.